 Like many people, you likely have questions related to the cost of hospice care, and whether your private insurance or Medicare pays for this valuable end-of-life service.
 Please don’t hesitate to contact us with any questions about hospice coverage at (800) 229-8183 or by filling out our online form here.

 Yes, Medicare Pays for Hospice Care

 Most hospice patients in New Jersey have their hospice care covered through Medicare Part A, specifically the Medicare Hospice Benefit.
-This benefit pays for all hospice services related to the person’s terminal illness, except a small co-pay for prescriptions.
-The patient is responsible for this co-pay of up to $5 or 5% of each prescription — whichever is lower.
+This benefit pays for all hospice services related to the person’s terminal illness and any other related conditions.

 It’s important to note that the hospice benefit will not cover medications, medical equipment or services that are unrelated to the terminal diagnosis.
 For example, if a person has long-standing high blood pressure but is admitted to hospice due to terminal cancer, the hospice benefit will pay for the cancer drugs, but not the blood-pressure medications.
 The hospice staff can tell you which drugs are related to your terminal diagnosis, and which are not.
 In addition, costs of room and board are not part of the Medicare hospice benefit.